1961 Alberta Game Reports

 Ewasiuk (L), Pollard (2) and Jost

 (June 4) The City Police Athletics gained a share of first place in the Big Seven Baseball League with the Fort Saskatchewan Red Sox by taking a come-from-behind 10 to 8 victory over the Army & Navy Cardinals.
-Winning heaver Dave Kostenuk responded with a good bit of relief work for the Flatfoot Force.
-Coming to the aid of starter Ed Williams in the fourth frame, Kostenuk yielded only one run thereafter.
+Winning heaver Dave Kosteniuk responded with a good bit of relief work for the Flatfoot Force.
+Coming to the aid of starter Ed Williams in the fourth frame, Kosteniuk yielded only one run thereafter.
 A four-spot in the sixth and a trey in the seventh allowed the Cops to respond to an 8 to 3 deficit and grab the win.
 Ed Howorko and Keith Stephens of the victors as well as the Redbirds’ Arnie Enger all hammered the apple for two doubles.

-Williams, Kostenuk (W) (4) and Reinhart, Porter
+Williams, Kosteniuk (W) (4) and Reinhart, Porter

 Callihan (L), Forss (7) and Tanner